 In anger, Lord Narayana hit the asura on the head with the spoon in his hand.
 The head was cut off and fell on the ground.
 But because the asura had consumed amirtham, his head and body continued to live.
 The body of a snake got attached to the head to become Rahu Bhagavan.
 Rahu prayed to Lord Vishnu (Narayana) and got the position of a Sayagraham.
 Rahu takes his revenge on Suryan and Chandran, whenever he gets a chance by devouring them.
-This is commonly called as eclipse.
+People commonly call this as eclipse.

-- A unique feature of Naganatha Swamy temple is that Rahu Bhagavan is seen with human face.
-Usually in other places, Rahu Bhagavan is seen with a serpent face.
+- A unique feature of Naganatha Swamy temple is that Rahu Bhagavan has human face.
+Usually in other places, Rahu Bhagavan has a serpent face.
 Here Rahu Bhagavan is present with his two consorts Nagavalli and Nagakanni.
 This was originally a forest of Senbaka trees.
 A Shivalingam was found under one of these trees here and hence He came to be known as Shenbagarane Eswara.